lgraesser/SLM-experiment-log/research-roadmap.md

 	- 3dball
 	- gridworld
 	- arthur’s cartpole inside gridworld, i.e. a*b
+- Hydra experiment: compile a list of basic motor skills we think are crucial, train on each head-tail on disjoint tasks to master each head-tail individually.
+Then, switch training to using composite tasks and let it master them.
+Might need to add auxiliary network to prevent forgetting.
 - Canonical experiments: Get results for all implemented algorithms on cartpole, lunar, mountain car, acrobot, gridworld, 2d and 3d ball + 2 - 3 more
 - NN architecture - head, tail, restricted body connections, multi body weight sharing

 ### Misc
 * Fake rollout data training like supervised